hycap-academy/AITanks/instructions.md

 Tournament
 ----------
 The first tournament will be held on May 29th, 2020 (Friday).
 Location TBD.
-Remote participants may submit their AI tank codevia email to donhyun@hycapacademy.com by May 22nd, 2020.
+Remote participants may submit their AI tank code via email to donhyun@hycapacademy.com by May 22nd, 2020.
 For more information, contact donhyun@hycapacademy.com.

 Objective
 ---------